Dicklesworthstone/bulk_transcribe_youtube_videos_from_playlist/readme.md

    - It ensures unique naming for each audio file to avoid overwrites.

 4. **Transcription**:
-   - The audio files are passed to the WhisperModel for transcription.
+   - The audio files are passed to either the local WhisperModel or the OpenAI API for transcription.
-   - The script handles GPU acceleration if available, defaulting to CPU otherwise.
+   - The script handles GPU acceleration if available, defaulting to CPU otherwise for local inference.
    - Transcription results are split into sentences, either using SpaCy or a custom regex-based splitter.

 5. **Metadata Generation**: